01egP/climate-event-ohlc-aggregator/README.md

 - All data is stored in `/backend/data/ohlc.json` (excluded via `.gitignore`)
 - Backend and frontend code format enforced with Prettier

 ---

+## ⚖️ Trade-offs & Scaling Ideas (for Discussion)

+- Aggregation is performed in-memory per city per hour for speed and simplicity.
+- In a production environment, consider:
+  - Moving state to Redis or a persistent DB
+  - Using queues (Kafka, SQS) to buffer WebSocket events
+  - Sharding cities across workers for scalability
+  - Eviction strategies to avoid unbounded memory growth

+---